 Holy Thursday and Good Friday

-Before Holy Thursday (Velykyi Chetver or Strasty Khrysta), which commemorates Christ's passion, everything has to be cleaned (including whitewashing walls inside and outside), gardens planted, field work finished, clothing ready for Sunday Mass, pysanky made, and all the cooking and baking done because, after Holy Thursday, no work is performed.
+Before Holy Thursday (Velykyi Chetver or Strasty Khrysta), which commemorates Christ's passion, everything has to be cleaned, gardens planted, field work finished, clothing ready for Sunday Mass, pysanky made, and all the cooking and baking done.
+After Holy Thursday, no work is performed.
 Instead, attention is paid to religious services and last-minute touches around the home like putting out embroidered linens and so on.

 Blessing of the food baskets (Sviachenia) takes place on Holy Saturday or Easter Sunday, depending on the customs of the region.